Nursing Workforce Development

 Increased demand in the coming years will be driven by an aging population.
 According to the Pew Research Center, an estimated 10,000 people each day are turning 65 years old, a trend that will continue until 2030.
 As such, the health care workforce will need to grow to keep up with demand for nursing care in traditional acute care settings and the expansion of non-hospital settings such as home and long-term care.

-The ANA is currently urging lawmakers to co-sponsor S. 1109/H.R.
-959, the bipartisan Title VIII Nursing Workforce Reauthorization Act, which would reauthorize nursing workforce development programs through fiscal year 2020.
+The ANA is currently urging lawmakers to co-sponsor H.R.
+728, the bipartisan Title VIII Nursing Workforce Reauthorization Act of 2019, which would reauthorize nursing workforce development programs through fiscal year 2024.
 Title VIII provides the largest source of federal funding for nursing education.
 These programs are invaluable to institutions that educate registered nurses for practice in rural and medically underserved communities.

 Title VIII programs bolster nursing education from entry-level preparation through graduate study.
 According to the Health Resources and Services Administration (HRSA), between FY 2006 and FY 2012 alone, these programs provided loans, scholarships, and programmatic support to more than 450,000 nursing students and nurses.
 For five decades, these programs have helped build the supply and distribution of qualified nurses needed in all health care settings.